truenas/documentation/content/en/hub/sharing/smb/smb-share.md

 <img src="/images/StoragePoolsEditACLExample.png">

+For more information on Managing ACLs, read the [Dataset Management](/hub/tasks/advanced/editingacls/) documentation.

 ## SMB Service

 Connecting to an SMB share does not work when the related system service is not activated.